djrrb/Python-For-Visual-Designers-2020/README.md

 * [Drawbot](https://www.drawbot.com)
 * A coding font of your choice!

+### Course structure

+Most of class time will be spent coding together in the Drawbot app.
+In between courses, students are encouraged to practice the skills learned during class and experiment with them.

+Between the third and fifth class sessions, each student will be asked to work on a few spreads that we will turn into a collective zine.

+Beyond the nuts and bolts of Python programming, I hope students use this opportunity to step back and consider how Python/Drawbot might affect their relationship with their tools.
+I will provide optional readings and links for students that explore this topic at their leisure, even though they may not relate directly to the course materials.

 ## Course Outline
 | Session | Date | Subject |
 | ---- | ---- | -------------- |